Medication Management For Seniors

 Reading Medication Labels

 All medications, whether prescription or over-the-counter (OTC), have labels with information on how to safely take a medication.
+Make sure you understand the instructions and that they are very clear before you start a medication regimen.
+Some medicines require different doses on different days.

 A prescription medication label includes the following information: